The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 decorate(xlabel="Height (cm)", ylabel="Weight (kg)", xlim=xlim, ylim=ylim)

-It might seem like the fitted line doesn’t pass through the densest part of the scatter plot.
+The fitted line doesn’t pass through the densest part of the scatter plot.
 That’s because the weights don’t follow a normal distribution.
-As we saw in Section xxx (Chapter 5), adult weights tend to follow a lognormal distribution, which is skewed toward larger values – and that pulls the fitted line up.
+As we saw in Section xxx (Chapter 5), adult weights tend to follow a lognormal distribution, which is skewed toward larger values – and those values pull the fitted line up.

 Another cause for concern is the distribution of the residuals, which looks like this.